-SchoolTutoring Academy’s tutoring programs for Plymouth Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Plymouth Township, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Plymouth Township, Michigan is served by the Plymouth-Canton Community School District.
 The district is the third largest in the state and contains fifteen elementary schools, five middle schools, three high schools, and one alternative high school.
 Curriculum in this schools system is based off of the national Common Core standards and the Michigan Grade Level Expectations.
 Parent and community involvement also play a large role in this district and many community based partnerships expand the career learning possibilities.